 - Her Application Strategy

 Mansi: Yes Poonam, as you rightly said, I started preparing for GMAT in March, and I took my GMAT in June.
-And then I took a couple of weeks to decide about the schools, which schools should I apply in Round I, which schools in Round II, and then of course come down to my Consultant.
-The first part of my strategy was doing away with GMAT and get a score that I would not have to think about second attempt.
+And then I took a couple of weeks to decide about the schools, which schools should I apply to in Round I, which schools in Round II, and then, of course, come down to my Consultant.
+The first part of my strategy was doing away with GMAT and get a score that I would not have to think about the second attempt.
 I gave my best and earned a good score.

-Poonam: You got stellar GMAT score.
+Poonam: You got a stellar GMAT score.
 Can you please tell the viewers your GMAT score?

 Poonam: I know you did not like my suggestion at that time.

-Mansi : Yes. honestly, I was pissed off, but now I just can’t thank you enough for that advice.
+Mansi: Yes. honestly, I was pissed off, but now I just can’t thank you enough for that advice.
 It gave me extra time to work on the stories, have that confidence in myself, think about goals and where I want to be.
-I think that was the one of best decisions I have ever made.
+I think that was one of the best decisions I have ever made.
 I wanted to apply to Harvard, INSEAD, Stanford, Wharton, and Kellogg.
 And the essays of Harvard and Stanford are tougher than other schools’ essays in the sense that they are not direct.
 They do not ask why HBS, or why Stanford; they really ask about you.
 So I moved these schools to Round II.
-Also INSEAD’s application is very long.
-In no way it could have been done in month or two months.
-So I moved INSEAD also to Round II and applied to only Wharton and Kellogg in Round I. I remember that by the end of entire application process, we even discussed that the way we structured and distributed the schools did really made a good sense for us to have enough time for each of the school.
+Also, INSEAD’s application is very long.
+In no way, it could have been done in a month or two months.
+So I moved INSEAD also to Round II and applied to only Wharton and Kellogg in Round I. I remember that by the end of the entire application process, we even discussed that the way we structured and distributed the schools did really made good sense for us to have enough time for each of the schools.
 So the third part of the strategy was to distribute schools in different rounds to have enough time for preparing each of the applications.

-Stay tuned to Mansi’s interview Part 2 wherein she shares the most challenging part of the long admission process , and how she overcame the challenge.
+Stay tuned to Mansi’s interview Part 3 wherein she shares the most challenging part of the long admission process, and how she overcame the challenge.